DM ORTHOTICS LTD

 The procedure is as follows:

-- Once we have receipt of official letter of complaint or email at the company office it will be forwarded to the CEO
+- Once we have receipt of official letter of complaint or email at the company office it will be forwarded to the MD

-- The CEO will respond directly to the claimant once he has received the complaint letter to inform them that the letter has been received and is being investigated.
+- The MD will respond directly to the claimant once he has received the complaint letter to inform them that the letter has been received and is being investigated.

 - The investigation will be carried out as quickly as possible, with an absolute time limit of 28 days in case of staff holidays/ overseas duties due to the requirement to contact the individual employee involved.
 The company will however, aim to respond within a much shorter time frame.

-- If there are further issues that need to be managed the CEO will deal with the issue.
-All correspondence will be copied to the Administration Manager for filing and information.
+- If there are further issues that need to be managed the MD will deal with the issue.
+All correspondence will be copied to the Administration Manager for filing and information

 We need to ensure that complaints are dealt with fairly, promptly, openly and honestly, at a correct level and focussing on an appropriate and acceptable outcome for all parties.
 Stakeholder feedback may relate to DM Orthotics product or processes not meeting regulatory requirements or that our products have caused harm or have the potential to cause harm.